The Thomas-Fermi and the Thomas-Fermi-Dirac Models in Two-Dimension- the Effect of Strong Quantizing Magnetic Field: Electron Exchange Energy for in 2D

 where the average values for $c \approx 0.7$ and $\nu \approx 0.5$ are for the same range of magnetic field.
 Here $\mu^*=\mu+\alpha$.
-Unfortunately, the Fermi momentum $p_F$ here is along the third dimension, i.e, along $z$ axis, which does not exist in this particular investigation.
+Unfortunately, the Fermi momentum $p_F$ here is along the third dimension, i.e, along $z$ axis, which does not exist in the present scenario.
 Hence we can conclude that exchange interaction term does not contribute when a 2D electron gas is placed in a strong magnetic field which populates only the zeroth Landau level for the electrons.